curated-intel/attack-lookup/README.md

 ## Installation

-`attack-lookup` can be installed from PyPi:
+`attack-lookup` can be installed from PyPI:

 ```
 $ pip install attack-lookup